TheMagehawk/CrescentWeb/content/english/authors/sincrone.md

     link: mailto:sincrone@chicknfish.tech
 ---

-I play Lost Ark for a living :) Reminds me to work on the Engine and play Geometry Dash.
+He plays Lost Ark for a living 💀 Reminds me to work on the Engine and play Geometry Dash 🧊